jcm0905/CS544/README.md

 This project runs a simple file transfer application using the QUIC protocol in Python with the 'aioquic' library.

+NOTE: This project was tested on a Windows computer using Windows Subsystem for Linux (WSL)

 ## Software Requirements

 - Python 3.10 or higher
+- Access to a Linux/Unix terminal

 ## Setup
 1. Clone the repository: